 - Rent or mortgage.
 Whether you’re renting or buying your space, factor in rent.
 Most likely, this will be one of the largest monthly expenses for your gym.

 - Utilities.
 It’s hard to work out in the dark.
-Lighting, heat and water and three of the main utilities you’ll need to provide at your facility.
-When researching locations prior to opening, ask your landlord for the average utility fees from previous tenants.
-You can also check to see if utility companies offer a budget plan so you pay the same price each month.
+So you’ll want to provide lighting, in addition to heat and water, at your facility.
+When researching locations, ask the landlord for the average utility fees from previous tenants.
+Also, ask about budget plan options so you pay the same price each month.

 - Payroll.
-Your team of coaches and staff are going to be an invaluable asset.
+Your staff is going to be an invaluable asset.
 Determine how you plan to pay them (ex: per class or set amount monthly) and the amount.
 Add up the payroll expenses for your full team and include them in your monthly budget.

 - Insurance.
 In the fitness industry, insurance is imperative.
-Research your options and be sure you have adequate coverage.
+Therefore, research your options and be sure you have adequate coverage.
 This is not an area to try to pinch pennies.

 - Ancillary expenses.
-These costs will vary from gym to gym.
-Here are just a few questions to get started: How will you provide water for your members (purification machine, water fountain, bottles)?
+These costs will vary from gym to gym so ask yourself these questions: How will you provide water for your members (purification machine, water fountain, bottles)?
 What music will you play?
 Do you need a streaming service?
 Depending on the number of members, how much toilet paper and soap will you need?
 Will you pick up those supplies yourself or get them delivered through Amazon Prime?

 - Cleaning and maintenance.
-To keep your gym in tip-top shape, you'll need consistent cleaning and maintenance.
-First consider the amount of work needed and your budget.
+To keep your gym in great condition, you'll need consistent cleaning and maintenance.
+Consider the amount of work needed and your budget.
 This will help you decide whether to have a cleaning/maintenance crew as employees or contractors.

 Starting a Gym?
 The PushPress Gym Startup Guide offers concise, practical advice and process-oriented steps.
 This will help you open and grow a thriving and successful gym that your community will love.